Sherlock Township, Finney County, Kansas

-Sherlock Township is a township in Finney County, in the U.S. state of Kansas.
+Sherlock Township is a township in Finney County, Kansas, United States.
 As of the 2000 census, its population was 2,758.

 Geography

 Sherlock Township covers an area of 162.03 sqmi and contains one incorporated settlement, Holcomb.
 According to the USGS, it contains one cemetery, Toper.

 Transportation

 Sherlock Township contains one airport or landing strip, L C Land Incorporated Airport.